Ranakhamis/Design-Patterns-Assignment1/README.md

  --------------------------------------------------------------

-  Assignment 2: An Online Portal that reaches the stock market of a third party through Adapter Pattern and notifies users by an e-mail by Observer vpattern
+  Assignment 2: An Online Portal that reaches the stock market of a third party through Adapter Pattern and notifies users by an e-mail by Observer vpattern (20 April 2019) ( added recently because i collected the design patterns assignments in the same repo)
 --------------------------------------------------------------------------------------------